 9.3.1.22a.5 Passive sounding subvariant

 The Passive Sounding Ranging Trigger frame follows the definition of the Sounding Ranging Trigger frame except that the RA field is always set to the broadcast address.
-There is a single User Info field in a Passive Sounding Ranging Trigger frame.
+There is a single User Info field that is not a Special User Info field in a Passive Sounding Ranging Trigger frame.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-23/0887r1 to the TGbk Draft?